 Do not install different gas type sensors when using combustible gas sensors.
 The new ceramic type sensor and thermal conductivity type sensor can be used in combination to detect the same gas type.
-Outline compare the supersplaced if compare for different gas types are used in combination.

 Quality cannot be guaranteed if sensors for different gas types are used in combination.